OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 ## Maturity 1
 ### Benefits
 ### Activity
-Calculate and share basic information about defects, and use this data to make decisions about remediation.
+Basic information about defects is calculated, shared, and used to make decisions about remediation.
 Basic information might include:

 - The total number of defects.
-Tracking this over time, in particular, can show the effectiveness of resolution efforts.
+Tracking this over time shows the effectiveness of resolution efforts.
-- The software components the defect resides in, which can be indicative of where attention is most required, and where security flaws are most likely to appear in the future.
+- The software components the defect resides in, which is indicative of where attention is most required, and where security flaws are most likely to appear in the future.
-- The type / category of the defect, which can suggest areas where the development team might need further training.
+- The type / category of the defect, which suggests areas where the development team might need further training.
-- The severity of the defect, which can help the organisation understand the software's risk exposure in a simple sense.
+- The severity of the defect, which helps the organisation understand the software's risk exposure in a simple way.

-Feedback what you learn through these metrics to the teams involved.
-Use this data to inform your decision-making in terms of remediation priority, and training requirements (i.e. secure development).
+Outcomes are fed back to the teams involved.
+This data is used to inform decision-making in terms of remediation priority, and training requirements (i.e. secure development).

+Defects are considered within the wider metrics throughout the oragnisation.
+See [Governance > Strategy & Metrics](../g-strategy-metrics) > B.

 ### Maturity Questions
 #### Q 1